App version: 0.1.0

 Statutory Fees

 A statutory fee is one that’s created by a statute, such as a state or federal law.
-This typically applies in civil rights violation cases, ones involving public issues, perhaps environmental, and similar issues.
+This typically applies in civil rights violation cases or ones involving public or environmental issues.
 Although the Supreme Court ruled that minimum fees can’t be required, there can be maximums imposed through statutes.

 Things to Note Before Opting to Use a Personal Loan

-As you explore the idea of personal loans for attorney fees, there are a few issues to consider about qualifying for the loan, including the following:
+As you explore the idea of personal loans for attorney fees, there are a few issues to consider about qualifying for a personal loan, including the following:

 • Your credit score